Lacy Clay

 The district Clay represented is based in the city of St. Louis and includes most of northern St. Louis County (North County), including the cities of Maryland Heights, University City, Ferguson and Florissant.

 Early life and education

 William Lacy Clay Jr. was born in St. Louis, Missouri.
 His family moved to Washington, D.C., when his father, Bill Clay, was elected to Congress.
-His mother was Carol Ann (nee Johnson).
+His mother was Carol Ann (née Johnson).

 In his teenage years, Clay attended public schools in Silver Spring, Maryland, and graduated from Springbrook High School in 1974.
 He subsequently attended the University of Maryland, College Park, earning a degree in political science and a paralegal certificate.
 Clay is a member of Kappa Alpha Psi fraternity.
 He attended Howard University School of Law, worked as an Assistant Doorkeeper of the United States House of Representatives, and worked on his father's Congressional campaigns.

 Missouri Legislature

 Clay entered the Missouri House of Representatives in 1983, winning a special election to complete the term of Nathaniel J. "Nat" Rivers.
 In 1991, he was elected to the Missouri Senate.